Tinkerforge/doc/en/source/Low_Level_Protocols/Saleae_High_Level_Analyzer.rst

 Installation
 ------------

-The analyzer requires an up-to-date version of the Saleae Logic 2 alpha.
+The analyzer requires an up-to-date version of the Saleae Logic 2 alpha, at least 2.3.0.
-It was tested with version 2.2.15, but should work with versions starting from 2.2.9.

-Download the analyzer `from here <https://download.tinkerforge.com/bindings/saleae/>`__ and extract the zip file.

-In Logic 2 you can add the analyzer as an extension.
+In Logic 2 you can add the analyzer as an extension from the marketplace.
 It should then be possible to add the SPITFP analyzer.

 Configuration
 -------------